Chapter 4:

 “Melissa!”
 Both girls shouted.
 It must be one of those kinds of jokes.

 “Hey, Melissa, what’s the joke about the shepherds and the—Are you seriously going through my luggage right now?”
-I furiously asked.
+I asked, furious.
 Sure enough, I had finally found Melissa and Io.
-Both of them were squatting down toward the ground, rotting around my electronics bag.
+Both of them were squatting down toward the ground, rifling through my electronics bag.
 Melissa was messing around with my earbuds while Io was twirling my laptop charger around her fingers.

-“Sorry John, I tried to stop them, but you can already surmise the futility in that action,” Tatiana said with an apologetic smile.
-I can’t be angry with you with a smile like that, but I’m sure you could’ve tried a little harder!
+“Sorry John, I tried to stop them, but it was a futile endeavor,” Tatiana said with an apologetic smile.
+With a smile like that, I couldn’t get too angry at her, but I’m she could have tried a little harder!

-“Nika, you said Mikalagardians were an honest people,” I cried.
+“Nika, you said Mikalagardians were an honest people,” I cried out.

-“Well, the vast majority… of them are at least,” she awkwardly said while taking another breath.
+“Well, that goes for the majority of us…” she awkwardly said while taking another breath.
 Her eyes darted back and forth, dead-set on avoiding my gaze.

 “I take offense to your baseless accusations!”
-Melissa shouted as she jumped up into a standing position and pointed at me.
+Melissa shouted, then jumped up into a standing position and pointed at me.
 “You asked us to look after your luggage, and we’re looking at it right now!
-And you also wanted us to ensure that no one took your things!
-Well, how could we do that if we don’t know what you have!
-Someone could sneak something out under our noses, and we’d have no idea.
-So when you look at all the facts, we’re only doing what’s required to fulfill your request.
+And you wanted us to ensure that no one took your things!
+How could we do that if we didn’t know what you have?
+Someone could sneak something out, right under our noses, and we’d have no idea.
+When you look at it that way, we’re only doing what’s required to fulfill your request.
 That sounds pretty darn honest to me!”

-Io clapped in applause at Melissa’s declaration while nodding enthusiastically.
+Io clapped in applause and nodded enthusiastically at Melissa’s declaration.
 I could only moan in anguish.
-If this was what the average Miklagardian considered honest behavior, then I’d hate to see their dishonesty.
+If this was what the average Miklagardian considered honest behavior, I’d hate to see their dishonesty.

 KODA